Privacy Policy

 • date of birth;

-• records of your correspondence with us;
+• records of your correspondence with us (including recordings of telephone calls for monitoring and training purposes);

 • financial information such as bank account details (when you make a payment to us);